Nonoxynol 9 Gel

 - If you want to douche, wait at least 6 hours after last intercourse.

-- If used the right way, nonoxynol 9 gel works at once.
-Each use lasts for up to 1 hour.
-Use nonoxynol 9 gel again before each time you have sex.
+- If used the correct way before you have sex, nonoxynol 9 gel works right away and lasts for up to 1 hour.
+Use nonoxynol 9 gel again each time you have sex.

 What do I do if I miss a dose?